UCLA Bruins baseball: 2013 season

 Following a 39–17 regular season record and third-place finish in the Pac-12, UCLA was selected to host a regional in the 2013 NCAA tournament.
 In it, UCLA defeated Cal Poly, San Diego, and San Diego State to advance to the Super Regional.
 In the Fullerton Super Regional, UCLA defeated top ranked Cal State Fullerton, 5–3 (in extra innings) and 3–0, advance to the College World Series for the third time in four seasons.

 UCLA advanced to the 2013 College World Series and faced Mississippi State in a best-of-three final, having defeating the number one national seed North Carolina, 4–1, in the final game of the preliminary round.
 The Bruins won the first game, 3–1.
 They won the second game, 8–0, to win the program's first national championship.
 The team's pitching staff, including starters Adam Plutko, Nick Vander Tuig, and Grant Watson, and relievers James Kaprielian, Zack Weiss, and David Berg, gave up only four runs in five games at the World Series.
 The Bruins became the first team to win the World Series without hitting a home run during the tournament since Ohio State did in 1966.

 USA National Team

 Nine players from UCLA have played for the USA Collegiate National teams: Trevor Bauer, Gerrit Cole, Brandon Crawford, Josh Karp, Bill Scott, Jon Brandt, Eric Valent, Jim Parque, Troy Glaus, and Shane Mack, Jon Olsen.

 Cole and catcher Steve Rodriguez were named to the 2010 USA Collegiate National Team.
-Cole is one of three veterans returning from the 2009 National Team.
+Cole was one of three veterans returning from the 2009 National Team.